kieronjp1976/GetMyNumbers/README.md

 This script does not filter on dates, this will need to be done when exporting the data

 #Instructions
-Download Script
+1.Download Script
-Export data from Demon
+2.Export data from Demon
-Amend initials and file path in script run script
+3.Amend initials and file path in script run script
 Open PDF or Excel file